 It’s a little open-ended.
 But the more experience I gain, the more career paths I’m surprised and excited to discover.
 Saying yes to so much has made me certain I don’t want to focus my gaze in only one professional direction just yet.
 Instead, I’d like to keep the door open for the right fit with the best company.
 I’m excited to discuss what that might look like for your organization.

-I’m currently based in San Francisco, Ca., and am seeking Bay Area opportunities.
+I’m currently based in San Francisco, Calif., and am seeking Bay Area opportunities.

 *I probably should have let that go after a summer of sloppy, cringe-worthy ballet lessons when I was 12.